toan28102002/nguyenquytoanbanking.com/README.md

-**NguyenQuyToanBanking.com**
+🌐 NguyenQuyToanBanking.com

-Public Banking Web App – a full-featured online banking project developed by Toan Nguyen.
+Public Banking Web App – A full-featured online banking project developed by Toan Nguyen.

-This application simulates real-world banking functionality, including: user accounts, money transfers, dashboards, crypto conversions, loan management, tax payments, and admin controls.

-I have been working on this project for several months, continuously adding new features and improving functionality in my free time to create a comprehensive and secure banking experience.
+This application simulates real-world banking functionality, including user accounts, money transfers, dashboards, crypto conversions, loan management, tax payments, and admin controls.
+I have been continuously developing this project for several months, adding new features and improving security and functionality.

 🚀 Features